| View previous topic :: View next topic |

 That sounds nice but do ends justify means?
 Are injustices against individuals permissible to achieve social justice? |

-Personal liberties are sacrificed for the good of the lazy and stupid. _________________ I am not young enough to know everything.
+Personal liberties are sacrificed for the good of the lazy and stupid. _________________ I like babies.
+They keep secrets.

 |